devnull-cz/c-prog-lang/modules/function-intro.md

 A variable defined in function parameters or locally within the function overrides global variables.
 Each identifier is visible (= can be used) only within a region of program text called its *scope*.
-See [C99](/modules/c99-standard.md), section *6.2.1  Scopesof identifiers* for more information.
+See [C99](/modules/c99-standard.md), section *6.2.1 Scopes of identifiers* for more information.

-You may use a function argument as any other local variable.
+Within a function body, you may use its arguments as any other local variables.

 ```C
 int